zh-yng/upstart-ai/README.md

 Upstart AI converts short prompts into lightweight slide decks.
 The frontend is implemented using React and Vite.
 The slide generation and related utilities are implemented in a Flask-based Python backend.
 The application is intended for rapid demonstration and evaluation: submit a prompt and receive a shareable presentation URL.

 Key capabilities
-- End-to-end prompt-to-slide generation (with optional image generation).
+- End-to-end prompt-to-slide generation.
-- Modular backend utilities for slide composition, image generation, and short-form copy.
+- Modular backend utilities for slide composition, video generation, and startup/business consultation.
 - Developer-friendly: simple local setup and clear separation between frontend and backend.

 Technology
 - Frontend: React + Vite
 - Dev server/shim: Node (Express + vite-express)
-- Backend: Flask (Python)
+- Backend: Flask (Python), Gemini API, Vertex AI

 Repository structure (high level)
 - `src/` — React application source